Buying

 6. Compliance and Governance

 Effective compliance management ensures procurement aligns with company policies, ethical standards, and global regulations.
-Clear governance frameworks promote transparency and build stakeholder trust, while standardized processes minimize audit risks.
+Clear governance frameworks promote transparency and build stakeholder trust, while standardized processes minimize audit risk.

 Why it matters: